johanneslanger/recommendations-on-aws-workshop/lab-2-recommendations-with-sagemaker/README.md

 - A stable contract between the parts of the application owned by the application development team and the data science team
 - The data science team can easily experiment with new models and change the backend architecture without impacting the business application by simply changing the endpoint of the API Gateway.

-1. To create the required Lambda Function and API Gateway open the notebook `2-Integrating-your-endpoint-with-lambda.ipynb` and work through each of the steps
+1. To create the required Lambda Function and API Gateway open the notebook `2-Integrating-your-endpoint-with-lambda.ipynb` and work through each of the steps.

+1. As you should now have a working endpoint which you can call, the final step is to integrate this into our movie recommender application.